mavryk-network/mavryk-protocol/docs/user/multinetwork.rst

 Test Networks
 -------------

-Mainnet is the main Tezos network, but is not appropriate for testing.
+Mainnet is the main Mavryk network, but is not appropriate for testing.
 A number of `test networks <https://teztnets.com>`__ are available to this end.
 Test networks usually run with different :ref:`constants <protocol_constants>` to speed up the chain.